Agnes Moorehead: Death

-Moorehead died of uterine cancer on April 30, 1974, in Rochester, Minnesota, aged 73.
-Her sole immediate survivor was her mother, Mary, who died in 1990 at the age of 106.
-It is speculated that Moorehead may have developed cancer from radioactive fallout from atmospheric atomic bomb tests while making The Conqueror with John Wayne in St. George, Utah.
-Several production members, as well as Wayne himself, Susan Hayward, Pedro Armendáriz (who died by suicide), and the film's director Dick Powell, later died from cancer and cancer-related illnesses.
-The cast and crew totaled 220 people.
+Moorehead was one of many people to have developed cancer after exposure to radioactive fallout from atmospheric atomic bomb tests while making The Conqueror (1956) with John Wayne in Iron City, Utah.
+Several production members, as well as Wayne himself, Susan Hayward, Pedro Armendáriz (who died by suicide while suffering from cancer), and the film's director Dick Powell, later died from cancer and cancer-related illnesses.
+The cast and crew totalled 220 people.
 By the end of 1980, as ascertained by People, 91 of them had developed some form of cancer, and 46 had died of the disease.

-Sandra Gould said Moorehead was specifically concerned about being harmed by radiation from The Conqueror shoot.
+Moorehead died at Mayo Clinic Hospital in Rochester, Minnesota, on April 30, 1974, due to uterine cancer at the age of 73.

 Moorehead is entombed in a crypt at Dayton Memorial Park in Dayton, Ohio.
 In 1994, she was posthumously inducted into the St. Louis Walk of Fame.

 Moorehead bequeathed $25,000 to Muskingum College, with instructions to fund one or more "Agnes Moorehead Scholarships".
-She also left half of her manuscripts to Muskingum with the other half going to the University of Wisconsin.
-Her family's Ohio farm went to John Brown University in Siloam Springs, Arkansas, along with her collection of Bibles and biblical scholarship materials.
+She also left half of her manuscripts to Muskingum—a Presbyterian school founded by her uncle—with the other half going to the University of Wisconsin.
+Her family's Ohio farm went to Bob Jones University in Greenville, South Carolina, along with her collection of Bibles and biblical scholarship materials.
+Moorehead's father was a Presbyterian minister, and in 1921, when Agnes was an undergraduate at Muskingum, the college presented an honorary degree to Bob Jones, Sr.

-Her mother Mary received all of Moorehead's clothing and jewelry, and Moorehead made provisions to support Mary for the rest of her life.
-The Beverly Hills home was left to her attorney Franklin Rohner, along with the furnishings and personal property within.
-Small bequests were made for friends and domestic staff along with some charitable contributions.
-In her will, she made no provision for Sean (né John Griffith Lee), whom it was alleged she had adopted.
+Moorehead's mother, Mary, received all of Moorehead's clothing and jewelry, and Moorehead made provisions to support Mary for the rest of her life.
+The Beverly Hills home was left to Moorehead's attorney, Franklin Rohner, along with the furnishings and personal property within.
+Small bequests were made for friends and domestic staff, along with some charitable contributions.
+In her will, she made no provision for her foster son Sean Lee.
 In fact, she had fostered Sean only until his 18th birthday, and her will stated that she had "no children, natural or adopted, living or deceased".